 Intuitively s-dependence holds only where the s-dependent entity or entities have no material parts.
 The accused in a court of law has an s-dependent role, but he himself is a human being, and thus not an s-dependent entity.

-at(s-depends on)[Axiom: If a is s-depends_on something at some time, then a is not a material entity.
+at(s-depends on)[Axiom: If b is s-depends_on something at some time, then b is not a material entity.
 [052-001]]

-Inheres_in and bearer_of relations
+The inheres_in and bearer_of relations

-at(inheres_in)[Definition: a inheres_in b at t =Def. a is a dependent continuant & b is an independent continuant that is not a spatial region & a s-depends_on b at t.
+at(inheres_in)[Definition: b inheres_in c at t =Def. b is a dependent continuant & c is an independent continuant that is not a spatial region & b s-depends_on c at t.
 [051-002]]

 a(inheres_in)[Domain: specifically dependent continuant]